 Get in the same position as if you were riding downhill.

-Front Pull Coast at medium speed and, without applying the brakes, push down on the handlebars.
+Coast at medium speed and, without applying the brakes, push down on the handlebars.
 Pull upward and straighten your arms to bring the front wheel off the ground.
 Place it back down gently.

-Hip Hop Shift your weight forward and turn your pedals so that your feet are almost vertical.
+Shift your weight forward and turn your pedals so that your feet are almost vertical.
 Press back against the pedals as you push your legs up.
 Pull the back end up with your leg muscles then bring it down gently.

-Log Hopping When you are log hopping, the front pull and hip-hop become one motion.
+When you are log hopping, the front pull and hip-hop become one motion.
 Perform the front pull and bring it high enough to clear the log.
 Touch the front wheel on top of the log and as the front wheel starts to roll over do a hip-hop.

 If the log is wet avoid touching your wheels on the top of it.